swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// build parameters.
     ///
     /// Note that the role of the package plugin is only to define the commands
-    /// that will run before, during, or after the build.
-It does not itself run
+    /// that will run before the build and during the build.
+It does not itself
-    /// those commands.
-The commands are defined in an IDE-neutral way, and are
+    /// run those commands.
+The commands are defined in an IDE-neutral way, and
-    /// run as appropriate by the build system that builds the package.
+    /// are run as appropriate by the build system that builds the package.
 The
     /// plugin itself is only a procedural way of generating commands and their
     /// input and output dependencies.
     ///
     /// The package plugin may specify the executable targets or binary targets
     /// that provide the build tools that will be used by the generated commands
     /// during the build.
 In the initial implementation, prebuild commands can
     /// only depend on binary targets.
-Regular commands and postbuild commands
+Regular build commands can depend on exe-
-    /// can depend on executables as well as binary targets.
-This is due to li-
+    /// cutables as well as binary targets.
+This is due to limitations in how
-    /// mitations in how SwiftPM constructs its build plan, and the goal is to
+    /// SwiftPM's build system constructs its build plan.
+It is a goal to remove
-    /// remove this restriction in a future release.
+    /// this restriction in a future release.
     ///
     /// The `path`, `exclude`, and `sources` parameters are the same as for any
     /// other target, and allow flexibility in where the package author can put